 3) Obstacle Courses

-An obstacle course (also called an agility course) can provide your dog with a ton of fun and give you some exercise, too.
+An obstacle course (also called an agility course) is a outdoor activity that can provide your dog with a ton of fun and give you some exercise, too.
 You might not think of physical activities for dogs as something that two people can do together, but they are a great way to bond with your pet.
 There are even plenty of smaller dogs who can participate in most obstacle courses because they aren’t as tall or strong enough to climb over larger hurdles.

 4) Tug of War

 The ancient game of tug-of-war was meant to test a team’s strength and unity, but it’s just as good at testing your bond with your dog.
 Just make sure you have an even number of participants; you don’t want to injure anyone in between rounds.
 To begin, assign one end of a rope to each team member.
 Then simply pull on that rope.
 Hard!
 Until there’s a winner.

 5) Retrieving Items from Water

 It’s natural for dogs to love water, but it can also be dangerous.
 That’s why most dog owners teach their pets how to fetch things from water.
 You can train your pet to bring objects you throw into lakes or ponds back to shore by creating a game out of it; with any luck, your dog will pick up on what you want and start retrieving items on his own.
 Be mindful, though: not all animals respond well to training techniques, so try them at your own risk.

 Must Read The Benefits Of Dog Tennis Balls

 Playing Frisbee is a great physical activity for dogs because it’s fun and allows them to stretch their legs.
 Dogs love being able to run, but it’s important to keep them on a leash when you’re playing because they can easily forget where they are and start chasing things.
 Chasing animals or people can be scary, but mostly, it can get your dog into trouble with animal control or lead to an accident if they run out into a busy street.